cja5553/national_park_visitation_analysis_w_mobile_phone_data/src/readme.txt

-Features for data wrangling and cleaning.
+Features for extraction/selection of POIs, the computation of the racial demographics, and combining the racial demographics with the mobile phone data
 Models for running the regression models.
-Visualization for the creation in the manuscript.
+Visualization for the relevant figures which can be found in the manuscript.